- About Us

 The mission of the Career Services Center is to aid and assist the students and alumni of Southern University in developing, evaluating, and implementing career plans.The center, in partnership with local and national corporations, also provides opportunities for qualified applicants to secure internships and post-graduate employment.

 The Southern University Career Services was established as a centralized Bureau to assist Southern University students and alumni in obtaining satisfactory employment.
-Some of the Center's specific functions are as follows: Provide information about the world of work.
-Relate occupational requirements to individual qualifications and interest.
+Some of the Center's specific functions are as follows:

 - Provide information to students concerning career opportunities as they relate to foreseeable demands.
 Assist students in securing part-time employment.